solomonheisey/Spiderweb/README.md

 $ pip install -r requirements.txt
 $ sudo python Spiderweb.py
 ```
 Needs to be run with sudo because we're doing system-level stuff.
-For the some reason scapy won't work within a virtual environment.
+For some reason scapy won't work within a virtual environment.